 Creative Industries is a National 5 skills for work course that explores a wide and varied vocational area.
-You will have the opportunity to explore a wide range of creative skills through various pathways where you can explore and develop your skills and talents in a variety of ways presenting your work through; Dance, Film and Media, Technical Theatre skills, Performing (Musical Theatre/Acting/Music).
-If successful in achieving Nat 5 Creative Industries by the end of S3 you will progress onto studying N5 Media in S4.
-Where you will analyse Media and create your own Media content.
+You will have the opportunity to explore a wide range of creative skills through various pathways where you can explore and develop your skills and talents in a variety of ways presenting your work through; Dance, Film and Media, Technical Theatre skills, Performing (Musical Theatre/Acting).
+If successful in achieving Nat 5 Creative Industries by the end of S3 you will progress onto developing your skills through a chosen specialism.